Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Abstract

 \section{Abstract}

-Let $\T$ be a set of $n$ planar semi-algebraic regions in $\reals^3$ of constant complexity (e.g., triangles, disks), which we call \emph{plates}.
+Let $\T$ be a set of $n$ flat (planar) semi-algebraic regions in $\reals^3$ of constant complexity (e.g., triangles, disks), which we call \emph{plates}.
 We wish to preprocess $\T$ into a data structure so that for a query object $\gamma$, which is also a plate, we can quickly answer various \emph{intersection queries}, such as detecting whether $\gamma$~intersects any plate of~$\T$, reporting all the plates intersected by $\gamma$, or counting them.
-We also consider two simpler cases of this general setting: (i)~the input objects are plates and the query objects are constant-degree algebraic arcs in $\reals^3$ (\emph{arcs}, for short), or (ii)~the input objects are arcs and the query objects are plates in $\reals^3$.
+We also consider two simpler cases of this general setting: (i)~the input objects are plates and the query objects are constant-degree parametrized algebraic arcs in $\reals^3$ (\emph{arcs}, for short), or (ii)~the input objects are arcs and the query objects are plates in $\reals^3$.
 Besides being interesting in their own right, the data structures for these two special cases form the building blocks for handling the general case.

-By combining the polynomial-partitioning technique with additional tools from real algebraic geometry, we obtain a variety of results with different storage and query-time bounds, depending on the complexity of the input and query objects.
-For example, if $\T$ is a set of plates and the query objects are arcs, we obtain a data structure that uses $O^*(n^{4/3})$ storage (where the $O^*(\cdot)$ notation hides subpolynomial factors) and answers an intersection query in $O^*(n^{2/3})$ time.
-Alternatively, by increasing the storage to $O^*(n^{3/2})$, the query time can be decreased to~$O^*(n^{\rho})$, where $\rho = (2t-3)/3(t-1) < 2/3$ and $t \ge 3$ is the number of parameters needed to represent the query arcs.

-Our approach can be extended to many additional intersection-searching problems in three and higher dimensions, even when the input or query objects are not planar.
-We demonstrate the versatility of our technique by providing efficient data structures for answering segment-intersection queries amid a set of spherical caps in $\reals^3$.
+By combining the polynomial-partitioning technique with additional tools from real algebraic geometry, we present many different data structures for intersection queries, which also provide trade-offs between their size and query time.
+For example, if $\T$ is a set of plates and the query objects are algebraic arcs, we obtain a data structure that uses $O^*(n^{4/3})$ storage (where the $O^*(\cdot)$ notation hides factors of the form $n^\eps$, for an arbitrarily small $\eps>0$) and answers an arc-intersection query in $O^*(n^{2/3})$ time.
+This result is significant since the exponents do not depend on the specific shape of the input and query objects.
+We generalize and slightly improve this result: for a parameter $s\in [n^{4/3}, n^\tQ]$, where $\tQ\ge 3$ is the number of real parameters needed to specify a query arc, the query time can be decreased to~$O^*((n/s^{1/\tQ})^{\tfrac{2/3}{1-1/\tQ}})$ by increasing the storage to $O^*(s)$.
+Our approach can be extended to many additional intersection-searching problems in three dimensions, even when the input or query objects are not flat.

-\paragraph*{Acknowledgments.} We thank Peyman Afshani for sharing with us problems that have motivated our study of segment-intersection searching amid spherical caps.
-We also thank Ovidiu Daescu for suggesting the problems studied in the latter part of the paper and for providing their application to collision detection in robotics.
-Finally, thanks are due to the reviewers of the conference version of this work for their helpful comments.